-- 46. The ordinance's definition of "aggressive panhandling" includes descriptions of behavior that are not inherently aggressive; for example, standing in close proximity ("within 2 feet") to a person while requesting money, § 66-1(b)(2)(a), making an additional request for money or a donation after receiving a negative response, § 66-1(b)(2)(b), or blocking the path of another so as to require "evasive action to avoid physical contact," § 66-1(b)(2)(c).
-(Ex.
-1.) - 47.
+- 51. The ordinance's definition of "aggressive panhandling" includes descriptions of behavior that are not inherently aggressive; for example, standing in close proximity ("within 2 feet") to a person while requesting money, § 66-1(b)(2)(a), making an additional request for money or a donation after receiving a negative response, § 66-1(b)(2)(b), or blocking the path of another so as to require "evasive action to avoid physical contact," § 66-1(b)(2)(c).
+(ECF 1-3.) - 52.
 The current panhandling ordinance's "aggressive panhandling" provisions prohibit the person from making a request for money from explaining why they need the money, trying to convey a longer message to the person being solicited, or attempting to make their request a second time.
+(ECF 1-3, § 66-1(b)(2)(b).)

-(Ex.
-1, § 66-1(b)(2)(b).) - 48.
-The ordinance's "aggressive panhandling" provisions prohibit requests for money or a donation of valuable property in public forums when engaging in another form of protected speech, the use of profane language.
-(Ex.
-1, $\S\S$ 66-1(b)(2)(a), (c)(4)(f).) - 49.
-The current panhandling ordinance's "aggressive panhandling" provisions prohibit solicitation when accompanied by conduct that would otherwise be a crime under Florida statutes; for example, touching a solicited person without consent, which constitutes battery under § 784.03, Fla.
+- 53. The ordinance's "aggressive panhandling" provisions prohibit requests for money or a donation of valuable property in public forums when engaging in another form of protected speech, the use of profane language.
+(ECF 1-3, §§ 66-1(b)(2)(a), (c)(4)(f).) - The current panhandling ordinance's "aggressive panhandling" and other provisions prohibiting certain conduct in relation to protected speech ("Conduct-related Provisions") prohibit solicitation when accompanied by conduct that would otherwise be a crime under Florida statutes; for example, touching a solicited person without consent, which constitutes battery under § 784.03, Fla.
 Stat., or using threatening or coercive language or conduct, which could be charged as assault under § 784.011, Fla.
 Stat.
 (2019) or disorderly conduct/breach of the peace under § 877.03, Fla.
 Stat.
 (2019).
-(Ex.
-1, §§ 66-1(b)(2)(a), (b)(2)(d)-(e), (c)(4)(e),).

-- 50. The Ordinance makes conduct that is already punishable by other criminal statutes, such as assault and battery, subject to additional penalties because of its connection to protected speech. - 51.
+(ECF 1-3, §§ 66-1(b)(2)(a), (b)(2)(d)-(e), (c)(4)(e)).
+Moreover, the law prohibiting "disorderly intoxication" already covers behavior that is disruptive and harmful to the public by persons who are under the influence of alcohol or controlled substances. § 856.011, Fla.
+Stat.
+(2021). - 55.
+The Ordinance makes conduct that is already punishable by other criminal statutes, such as assault, battery, and disorderly intoxication, subject to additional penalties because of its connection to protected speech. - 56.
+The Ordinance only punishes such conduct when it is connected to one type of speech: immediate requests for donations. - 57.
 The Ordinance regulates expression that is protected by the First Amendment.
 Even an alleged "aggressive" panhandler conveys messages related to need and deprivation.